 If you are unfamiliar with what I’m talking about, here are a few examples of intentional lens distortion…

-Here’s a great example from Jacob Lucas.
+Here’s a great example from a church.
 Notice how the pillars lean in toward the center of the frame?
 They don’t go straight up and down like they would in real life.
 This is pretty obvious distortion, but it works great in this image.

-Here’s another example from Trey Ratcliff.
-This is one of his famous images from a bamboo forest in Kyoto, Japan.
-This is intentional lens distortion at it’s best.
-Trey pointed his lens straight up into the trees, so the distortion created a canopy of bamboo that seams to close in on you.
+Here’s another example of a forest, displaying intentional lens distortion.
+The photographer pointed their lens straight up into the trees, so the distortion created a canopy of conifers that seem to close in on you.
 If you go to this forest and stand in this same spot, these trees would all be pointing straight up.